CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_action_definition.html.markdown

 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name for this action definition.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:) or an underscore (_).
 Name of the action must be unique within a service item definition.
-* `output_parameters`:(JSON as string) The output mappings from workflows in the action definition to the service item output definition.
-Any output from core or post-core workflow can be mapped to service item output definition.
-The output can be referred using the name of the workflow definition and the output name in the following format '${<ServiceItemActionWorkflowDefinition.Name>.output.<outputName>'.
 * `owners`:
                 (Array of schema.TypeString) -(ReadOnly)
 * `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.